6 Ways To Work Smarter Not Harder In Your Health Coaching Business

 - Coaches who are meeting with potential referral partners, and asking for referrals in the first meeting without building a relationship first or offering anything in return.

-#5 Creating a coaching program or online course from scratch
+#5 Creating a group program or online course from scratch

 Everyone and their aunt wants to build an online course these days!
 The idea of having a lower-priced offering and being able to serve many people at one time is appealing.